pratiraut/Pizza-Analysis/README.md

 ### KPI'S Finding

-Key Performance Indicators - A Metric with some values that a company uses to measure its performances
+Key Performance Indicators - A Metric with some values that a company uses to measure its performance.

+A Key Performance Indicator (KPI) is a measurable target that indicates how individuals or businesses are performing in terms of meeting their goals.
+Reviewing and evaluating KPIs helps organizations determine whether or not they are on track for hitting their desired objectives.

+By looking at several key indicators, which may include categories such as revenue, and orders, businesses can identify successes, as well as what is not working.
+Analyzing KPIs on a regular basis provides a solid overview of how well a business is performing, which allows the folks in charge to decide if current operations should be continued, or if a change of strategy is needed.

 1. Total Revenue
 2. Average Order Values